“Shirley The Medium” is an original recomposition of elements from diverse sources:

 STORY STRUCTURE OF SHIRLEY THE MEDIUM

-Also, in this episode, one weakness is that he needs to please his owners, even though one of them is outright horrible.
-When he digs up a locked box he hands it over to Eustace when he overhears Eustace complaining about his dead brother’s box of money.
+Also, in this episode, one shortcoming is that Courage needs to please his owners, even though one of them is outright horrible.
+When he digs up a locked box he hands it over to Eustace after overhearing Eustace complaining about his dead brother’s box of money.
 This leads to no end of trouble.